 Photo tips for Nungnung waterfall

 There are many great photo opportunities at Nungnung waterfall with lots of natural spots.
 There are many rocks near the natural pool and along the two banks of the stream.
 So you can stand, sit and walk on these rocks to create a picture you like.
-Try different angles for example with the bamboo bridge in the foreground, and on the opposite of Nungnung waterfall.
-But for a shot right in front of the waterfall, you have to cross the stream to get to the other side and definitely take a lens cloth with you!
-When you have different focal lengths, you can capture Nungnung waterfall in very different ways.
-More cropped in for a great effect of the falling water, or a wide angle photo to show the whole scenery of the green canyon you’re in.
+Try different angles for example with the bamboo bridge in the foreground, and on the opposite of the waterfall.
+But to get right in front of the waterfall, you have to cross the river and definitely take a lens cloth with you!
+When you have different focal lengths, you can capture Nungnung waterfall in many different ways.
+More cropped in for a powerful effect of the falling water, or a wide angle photo to show the whole scenery of the green canyon you’re standing in.
 Below you can see the pictures we took with different focal lengths at Nungnung waterfall.

 If your camera is not splash proof, be aware that there will be a lot of spray coming from the waterfall.
 Especially when it’s a windy day.
 Bring a GoPro if you want to be sure to take some photos and don’t want to risk your camera.
 However, on a day with no wind, there is not much risk involved for your camera.
-Once you start shooting at Nungnung waterfall, bring a lens cloth with you to dry your lens now and then.
-See on the picture below how our camera looked like after shooting a bit closer to Nungnung waterfall!
+But always bring a lens cloth with you to dry your lens now and then.
+See on the picture below how our camera looked like after shooting a bit closer to the waterfall!

 Important to know is that there are no safety guards or locals around watching over people.
 So if you want to go for a swim at Nungnung waterfall, be extra careful for the current and power of the waterfall.
 The force with which the water comes down can be deadly!
 The rocks can also be very slippery as well, especially after rain.
 So always mind your step!